 At this point, you should already be holding a pen with black ink and you should have ensured the continuation sheet has at least three key patient identifiers at the top.

 1. Adding the date and time (in 24-hour format) of your entry.

 2. Writing your name and role as an underlined heading.

 3. Adding your entry in the notes below this heading (see the next section for details).

 Documenting the CXR results in the notes

-1. Document the time and date that the CXR was performed (as this may be significantly different than the time you are documenting)
+1. Document the time and date that the CXR was performed as this may be significantly different from the time you are documenting.

-2. Write the indication for the CXR (e.g. “productive cough, shortness of breath and fever ?community acquired pneumonia”)
+2. Write the indication for the CXR (e.g. “productive cough, shortness of breath and fever – possible community-acquired pneumonia”)

 Carina and bronchi

 4. Document your overall impression of the CXR (e.g. “left lower lobe consolidation”).